Updated on 9.4.2020

 Attorney Otto Michelsen

 c/o Eezy Kevytyrittäjät Osk

 3 Privacy statement description

-This privacy statement in accordance with Articles 13 and 14 of the General Data Protection Regulation (679/2016/EU) describes how the controller processes the personal data of employees in an employment relationship with the controller.
+This privacy statement in accordance with Articles 13 and 14 of the General Data Protection Regulation (679/2016/EU) and the Finnish Data Protection Act (1050/2018) describes how the controller processes the personal data of employees in an employment relationship with the controller.

 4 Personal data to be processed

 The following personal data categories are collected and processed of the data subjects:

 - Data subjects’ identification and contact details, such as the name, identification number, address, telephone number, citizenship, gender, bank contact details, contact details of a close relative for emergencies and other necessary data for identifying the data subject (for instance, copy of an identification)